Pyjalal/Contact_Management/README.md

 2. Requirements
 ---------------
 - Windows Operating System.
-- A C compiler with Windows API support (e.g., MinGW or MSVC).
+- A C compiler with Windows API support (MinGW).
 - ComCtl32 library for GUI controls.

 3. How to Compile